This website contains problems from math contests. Problems and corresponding tags were obtained from the Art of Problem Solving website.

 Determine all natural numbers $n$ such that for each natural number $a$ relatively prime with $n$ and $a \le 1 + \left\lfloor \sqrt{n} \right\rfloor$ there exists some integer $x$ with $a \equiv x^2 \mod n$.
 Remark: "Natural numbers" is the set of positive integers.

-Tags: search , algebra
+Tags: search , function

 Tags: search